-Currently I am Head of Product at Gauntlet, where we are building tools to help people build secure decentralized systems (I also built our site I linked too :D).
+Currently I am COO and Head of Product at Gauntlet, where we are building a financial modeling platform for crypto.
 We’re an early stage company looking to grow so if you are passionate about our decentralized future, I encourage you to reach out.

 I previously managed Fulfillment and worked as a PM for Gigster from 2015-2018, where I worked to allow anyone in the world to build software, quickly and easily.